-As I did it became apparent that the water covering this section of the path was rushing full flow off of the flood plain and back into the river, it was like walking across a hundred metre wide river, the force at the deeper points actually made walking a little tricky at times and I was worried I had gone too far now, but I carried on and after only a couple of dicey moments I was through the deepest parts and back into more static waters.
+As I did it became apparent that the water covering this section of the path was rushing full flow off of the flood plain and back into the river.
+It was like walking across a hundred metre wide river.
+The force at the deeper points actually made walking a little tricky; and I was worried I had gone too far now.
+But I carried on and after only a couple of dicey moments I was through the deepest parts, and back into more static waters.

-Ahead of me the path was lost, I could not see where the river ended and the flood began, this was at possibly the steepest bank of the river around the patch, so really wasn't too keen following the path I had on my last walk (across the grass), one wrong step and I would be in a good couple of metres of very fast flowing water, so sticking close to the fence I began to prod my way forward using my tripod as a measuring stick (there is a photo of the flooding here on my Instagram page).
+Ahead of me the path was lost.
+I could not see where the river ended and the flood began.
+This was at possibly the steepest bank of the river around the patch.
+So I really wasn’t too keen to follow the path I had on my last walk (across the grass), one wrong step and I would be in a good couple of metres of very fast flowing, cold, water.
+So sticking close to the fence I began to prod my way forward using my tripod as a measuring stick.
+This was really Foolhardy or Dedication, I’m not sure which.